-b) Contribution to charitable causes

-The Group has been contributing regularly to schools with an objective to assist in the development of education of the less fortunate as well as donations to charitable organisations.
+b) Contribution to charitable causes The Group has been contributing regularly to schools with an objective to assist in the development of education of the less fortunate as well as donations to charitable organisations.

-During the financial year, the Group had contributed approximately RM40,000 to Taiwanese Wood Scholarship Foundation of National Chiayi University and donated 60 sets of classroom tables and chairs, manufactured by a Malaysia subsidiary of the Company, to a primary school in Kuala Selangor, Selangor.
+During the financial year, the Group had contributed approximately RM100,000 to City of Hope, United States (a leading research and treatment center for cancer, diabetes and other life-threatening diseases) and donated 120 sets of classroom tables and chairs, manufactured by a Malaysia subsidiary of the Company, to a primary school in Kuala Terengganu, Terengganu.